-In America mailing centres were initially set up in North and South Dakota and in Philadelphia, but such was the demand for information, additional mailing centres were soon required.
-Thomas Giles who travelled widely on business, carried word of the new tradition to covens and other interested people across America, among them Gwydion Pendderwen and Alison Harlow founders of “Nemeton”, a huge networking organization that played an important role in promoting the early growth of Wicca and Paganism in America.
+In America mailing centers were initially set up in North and South Dakota and in Philadelphia, but such was the demand for information, additional mailing centers were soon required.
+Thomas Giles who traveled widely on business, carried word of the new tradition to covens and other interested people across America, among them Gwydion Pendderwen and Alison Harlow founders of “Nemeton”, a huge networking organization that played an important role in promoting the early growth of Wicca and Paganism in America.
 “The Waxing Moon” initially used as the voice of the Pagan Way was later re-named “The Crystal Well”, and many of the rituals and essays it published were collected and compiled into a book called the “Magical Rites from the Crystal Well”.

-Pendderwen and Alison
+Gwydion Pendderwen and Alison Harlow

 The Pagan Way had its appeal with two main audiences, those just getting started in Witchcraft, and those interested in attending “open” Pagan rituals and ceremonies, and taking part in the associated social activities that surrounded them.
 In the mid 1970’s Fitch also helped to organize and chaired two Pagan Ecumenical Councils to establish the “Covenant of the Goddess” (COG) as an international umbrella organization representing Pagans.
 Formed in 1975 from various Wiccan traditions, the elders drafted the covenant and byelaws between themselves; these were ratified by 13 member covens at the summer solstice (Litha) celebration in 1975.
 The “Covenant of the Goddess” COG was later incorporated as a non-profit organization on the 31st October (Samhain) that same year.